MiniGameWorlds/MiniGameWorld/resources/userWiki/english/playingMiniGameWiki.md

 - `icon`: Material which show in GUI
 - `location`: minigame join location
 - `tutorial`: tutorials
-- `custom-data`: custom data of minigame
+- `custom-data`: custom data by developer
 - Minigame has each files in `minigames` folder
 - Deleted minigame file will be removed
 - Minigame has a default settings (can be changed by a user)